genotrance/vire/README.md

   `pip install vire --user`

-Until then, one of the following methods can be used to download:
+If `pip` isn't available or preferred, one of the following methods can be used to download:

 - Clone the latest source: